fachrysann/EmotionRecognition_DeepLearning/README.md

 As we can see, the results are decent for 81.4% accuracy on test data.

 ## ❌ Problems
 🟥 There are classes that are hard for the model to recognize.
 Such as Disgust, Contempt, and Fear.
 I have already tried to replicate the expressions from the training and testing data, but it is still hard for the model to recognize them.
-This is caused by the uneven class distribution.
+This is caused by the uneven class distribution.<br>
 🟥 The accuracy is still a bit too low; we should aim for 85%.

 <img src="Images/output.png" width="500" height="300"/>